Biography

 Group Exhibitions

-2024 _ Portals: Artist Talk, Threads @Saskatoon Open Door Society – Official Sellection
+2024 _ Portals: Artist Talk, Threads, Saskatoon Open Door Society – Official Selection

 2023 _ To Gather Together, ACT Artist Centre, Maple Ridge – Juried